top of page

 Cloud security is one of the big buzzwords in the security space along with big data and others.
 So we’ll try to tackle where cloud security is today, where its heading as well as outline challenges and offer tips for CIOs and CSOs looking to experiment with putting more systems and data in the cloud.
 The cloud is viewed by many as a solution to reducing IT costs and ultimately has led many organizations to accept data risks they would not consider acceptable in their own environments.

 In our State of Network Security 2013 Survey, we asked security professionals how many security controls were in the cloud and 60 percent of respondents reported having less than a quarter of their security controls in the cloud – and in North America the larger the organization, the less security controls in the cloud.
-Certainly some security controls just aren’t meant for the cloud, but I think this highlights the uncertainty around the cloud, especially for larger organizations.
+Certainly some security controls just aren’t meant for the cloud, but I think this highlights the uncertainty around the cloud,

 Current State of Cloud Security